AbuBakar12-c/AI-Resume-Matcher-System-with-Job-Description-/README.md

-🚀 AI Resume Matcher System
+🚀 AI Resume Matcher System with job descriptions
 An intelligent AI-powered system that matches resumes with job descriptions using Natural Language Processing (NLP) and Cosine Similarity to help recruiters find the best candidates efficiently.

 📌 Features
 ✔️ Extracts text from PDF, DOCX, and TXT resumes